-No formal votes or tallies will be taken.
-To determine if consensus has been reached, the Steering Committee will use a gradients of agreement scale instead of formal voting during deliberations to determine if they are ready to reach closure.
-Both "strongly support" (thumbs up) and "decision is OK" (thumbs side) constitute acceptance of a proposal, but the committee will determine if the level of support is strong enough to move forward depending on the decision at hand.
-If the Steering Committee thinks they are ready to reach closure on a proposal, the meeting minutes will include the level of agreement expressed by all members.
-Any consensus achieved on a specific topic will be tentative until the committee reaches agreement on all issues being considered.
+Both "strongly support" (thumbs up) and "live with" (thumbs sideways) indicate acceptance of a proposal.
+The committee will evaluate whether the level of support is sufficient to move forward based on the specific decision at hand.
+If the Steering Committee believes they are ready to reach closure on a proposal, the meeting minutes will document the level of agreement expressed by all members.
+Any consensus reached on a particular issue will remain tentative until the committee formulates the entire proposal for a final vote and achieves agreement on all issues identified as related by the Steering Committee.